jinjagit/react-sunpos/README.md

 - [How to set Parent State from Children Component in ReactJS?](https://www.geeksforgeeks.org/how-to-set-parent-state-from-children-component-in-reactjs/)
 - [Adding Bootstrap](https://create-react-app.dev/docs/adding-bootstrap/)

+# Plan
+1. Create placeholder child components that can pass values through parent to other child.
+  - [x] Pass value from parent state to child state (via prop)
+  - [x] Pass value from child to parent state (via prop)
+  - [x] Add Bootstrap & basic styling
+  - [x] Modularize: each component in a separate file

+2. Develop date-picker

+3. Develop location setter: returns latitude & longitude + timezone (which requires date from date-picker, to adjust for summer/winter changes)

 # Getting Started with Create React App